-12+ It's the final, the siren to end the game is due any moment.
+12+ It's the grand final, and the siren is due any moment.
 My team kick the ball, and it tumbles towards our goals.
-Our supporters cheer and roar, willing the ball to be straight and true, though some, like me, hold their breath.
+Our supporters cheer and roar, willing the ball to be straight and true, though some, like me, hold our breaths.
 A goal will win the game for our team.
 And we will be the champions.

-For a few seconds, while the ball is in the air, while we roar and hold our breath, our team has neither won nor lost.
+For a few heart-stopping seconds, while the ball tumbles and we roar or hold our breaths, our team has neither won nor lost.

-And then it happens, the ball falls short, the other team gathers it, and their supporters roar.
-The siren sounds, their supporters roar louder and our supporters fall silent.
+And then it happens, the ball falls short.
+The other team gathers it, and their supporters roar.
+The siren sounds — our supporters are silent while theirs cheer loudly.

-Yet later, when I dream of those final few seconds, that cursed ball tumbles on through the goals.
-It is our supporters who roar the loudest.
-We are the champions.
+But later, when I dream of those final few seconds, that cursed ball tumbles straight and true through my team's goals.
+It is our supporters who cheer and roar the loudest, and we are the champions.
 And though I know it's only a dream, I'm filled with joy.

 © 2000 Robert Fairhead